ashbaldry/ashbaldry.github.io/_posts/2022-07-shiny-multimedia.md

 ### Server-Side Interaction

-Okay, whilst from the server side you can use `shinyjs::runjs` to tell an audio or video element to play or pause, there is currently little available in the other direction.
-It might be useful to know whether or not the multimedia is playing, or where in the track the user currently in order to trigger an event.
+Okay, whilst it is possible from the server side to use `shinyjs::runjs` to tell an audio or video element to play or pause, there is currently little available in the other direction.
+It might be useful to know whether or not the multimedia is playing, or where in the track the user currently is in order to trigger an event.

-These, along with a general curiosity of adding multimedia into a shiny application, have brought along the creation of two R packages, based on a couple of separate JavaScript libraries.
+These, along with a general curiosity of adding multimedia into a shiny application, have brought along the creation of two R packages using a couple of JavaScript libraries.

 ## Audio with howler.js